tasmota/docs/docs/Bluetooth_MI32.md

 MI32.devices|`()` returns the number of monitored Xiaomi devices MI32.get_name|`(x)` returns a string with the sensor name (internal name of the driver) at slot x in the internal sensor array of the driver
-MI32.get_MAC|`(x)` returns a byte buffer (6 bytes) representing the MAC at slot x in the internal sensor array of the driver MI32.set_bat|`(x,v)`  sets the battery value to v at slot x in the internal sensor array of the driver MI32.set_hum|`(x,v)`  sets the humidity value to v at slot x in the internal sensor array of the driver MI32.set_temp|`(x,v)`  sets the temperature value to v at slot x in the internal sensor array of the driver MI32.widget|`(html:string[,cb:function])`  send a custom widget to the dashboard expecting a string with minimal content of `<div class="box" id="myID">hello world!</div>`, optionally get notified with a callback function for a complex UI
+MI32.get_MAC|`(x)` returns a byte buffer (6 bytes) representing the MAC at slot x in the internal sensor array of the driver MI32.set_bat|`(slot:int, value:int)` sets the battery value in the internal sensor array of the driver MI32.set_hum|`(slot:int, value:int)` sets the humidity value in the internal sensor array of the driver MI32.set_temp|`(slot:int, value:int)` sets the temperature value in the internal sensor array of the driver MI32.widget|`(html:string[,cb:function])`  send a custom widget to the dashboard expecting a string with minimal content of `<div class="box" id="myID">hello world!</div>`, optionally get notified with a callback function for a complex UI

 ### BLE module